Syndamia/Mundus/README.md

 This program has more than 2000 lines of practical code (I don't count code that is repeated with minor differences).
 I have written, in total, more than 21000 lines of code in the process of making it for the last ~2,5 months (since 27.02).

-I won't be integrating these features in official and post-exam versions of the project.
+I won't be integrating these features in any other versions of the project.
 Also many things are dependant on my setup, so I won't be adding a built executable.

+For more information, visit [my website](http://www.syndamia.com/projects/mundus/introduction).

 **This branch won't be pushed to `master` and, after the exam, will be left only for archiving purposes**.